Sugar Cream Pie

 - 1/4 teaspoon ground cinnamon

 - Preheat oven to 450°.
-Roll out pastry to fit a 9-in. pie plate.
-Transfer pastry to pie plate.
-Trim pastry to 1/2 in. beyond rim of plate; flute edge.
-Line unpricked pastry with a double thickness of heavy-duty foil.
+Roll out dough to fit a 9-in. pie plate.
+Transfer crust to pie plate.
+Trim crust to 1/2 in. beyond rim of plate; flute edge.
+Line unpricked crust with a double thickness of heavy-duty foil.
 Fill with pie weights, dried beans or uncooked rice.

 - Bake 8 minutes.
 Remove foil and weights; bake 5-7 minutes longer or until light brown.
 Cool on a wire rack.
 Reduce oven setting to 375°.

 - Meanwhile, in a large saucepan, combine sugar and cornstarch; stir in milk until smooth.
 Bring to a boil.
 Reduce heat; cook and stir 2 minutes or until thickened and bubbly.
 Remove from heat; stir in butter and vanilla.
 Transfer to crust; sprinkle with cinnamon.
 Bake 15-20 minutes or until golden brown.
 Cool on a wire rack; refrigerate until chilled.

 Nutrition Facts1 piece: 418 calories, 24g fat (15g saturated fat), 66mg cholesterol, 275mg sodium, 47g carbohydrate (28g sugars, 1g fiber), 4g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.

 I made this for Thanksgiving this year after hearing my significant other talk about it for the last few years..
 I used a mixture of half and half and whole milk I stirred in a little nutmeg in the Custard while it cooked and sprinkled the cinnamon on before baking..set it out side for quicker cooling..it set and was chilled with in 4 hours.. it was pretty good and my honey says it.
 Taste how he remembered from so long ago